danwild/wind-js-leaflet/README.md

 # wind-js-leaflet

-Simple demo of [WindJS](https://github.com/Esri/wind-js) used with a Leaflet map (and modified colour scale): http://danwild.github.io/wind-js-leaflet/
+Demo of [WindJS](https://github.com/Esri/wind-js) used with a Leaflet map: http://danwild.github.io/wind-js-leaflet/

 Can be used with [wind-js-server](https://github.com/danwild/wind-js-server) to consume latest data from [NOAA](http://nomads.ncep.noaa.gov/).

-This demo uses the [L.CanvasOverlay.js]() plugin for Leaflet to overlay canvas for drawing.
+This demo uses the [L.CanvasOverlay.js](https://gist.github.com/Sumbera/11114288) plugin for Leaflet to overlay canvas for drawing.